daehkim/pair-trading/README.md

 | Sharpe Ratio | 1.1969 | 3.1478 |
 | Sortino Ratio | 1.7190 | 5.2359 |

+Linear regression has better alpha performance than Kalman 20% vs 6.374%.
+Kalman however has a much lower risk compared to linear regression and it also has a relatively satisfying earning performance.
+Linear regression uses previous information and therefore it is more capable at catching market momentum.
+Kalman, on the other hand, uses no prior information but the dynamics of current market momentum.
+It keeps updating and estimating the intrinsic relationship between paired assets and it, therefore, has more advantage in handling rapidly changing market environment.

 ## Contribution
 - Daehyun Kim
   - Trading Strategy Structure